attilaolah/attilaolah.github.io/_posts/2011-12-31-one-last-post-for-2011.markdown

 tags:
  - summary
  - fun
-summary: "Here's a list of things that has happened with me this year&hellip;"
+summary: "Here's a list of things that has happened to me this year&hellip;"
 ---

-Here's a list of things that has happened with me this year.
+Here's a list of things that has happened to me this year.

 Among other things, I got married, found out I'm soon to be a dad, moved back to my home town, opened a company, __almost__ beat [John][5] in go-kart,